TritonDataCenter/rfd/rfd/0067/README.md

 A DC "properly setup" for resiliency has setup a few services to be HA: binder, manatee, moray.

+    # TODO: note move to args rather than opt for servers in TOOLS-1977
-    sdcadm post-setup ha-binder -s $HN1,$HN2
+    sdcadm post-setup ha-binder $HN0 $HN1 $HN2
     sdcadm post-setup ha-manatee -s $HN1,$HN2
     sdcadm create moray -s $HN1,$HN2

-TODO: It would be nice to update these commands to *default* to using the set of headnodes on which to deploy so that these would become:
+TODO: It would be nice to update these commands to *default* to using the set of headnodes on which to deploy so that these would become the following.
+This has somewhat been started in TOOLS-1977.

     sdcadm post-setup ha-binder
     sdcadm post-setup ha-manatee